YAMS CLI Reference¶

 # Restore to specific directory

-yams restore --snapshot-id=v1.0 --output-directory=./restore-v1.0
+yams restore --snapshot-id=v1.0 --output=./restore-v1.0

 # Preview without writing files

-yams restore --snapshot-id=v1.0 --output-directory=./test --dry-run
+yams restore --snapshot-id=v1.0 --output=./test --dry-run

 # Overwrite existing files

-yams restore --snapshot-id=v1.0 --output-directory=. --overwrite
+yams restore --snapshot-id=v1.0 --output=. --overwrite

 Selective restoration: